 - 1. In the Uyuni Web UI, as an administrator, navigate to Systems > Activation Keys. - 2.
-Click the [Create Key] button. - 3.
+Click the Create Key button. - 3.
 On the Activation Key Details page, in the Description field, enter a description of the activation key. - 4.
 In the Key field, enter a name for the activation key.
 For example, SLES15-SP4 for SUSE Linux Enterprise Server 15 SP4.

-Do not use commas in the Key field for any SUSE products.
-However, you must use commas for Red Hat Products.
-For more information, see Reference > Systems.

-- 5. In the Base Channels drop-down box, select the appropriate base software channel, and allow the relevant child channels to populate.
+- Do not use commas or double quotes in the Key field for any SUSE products.
+However, you must use commas for Red Hat Products. - All other characters are allowed, but <> (){} (this includes the space) are removed automatically. - If the field is left empty, a random string is generated. - In the Base Channels drop-down box, select the appropriate base software channel, and allow the relevant child channels to populate.
 For more information, see reference:admin/setup-wizard.pdf and Administration > Custom-channels. - 6.
 Select the child channels you need (for example, the mandatory SUSE Manager tools and updates channels). - 7.
 Check the Add-On System Types check box if you need to enable any of the options. - 8.
 We recommend you leave the Contact Method set to Default. - 9.
 We recommend you leave the Universal Default setting unchecked. - 10.
-Click [Create Activation Key] to create the activation key. - 11.
-Check the Configuration File Deployment check box to enable configuration management for this key, and click [Update Activation Key] to save this change.
+Click Create Activation Key to create the activation key. - 11.
+Check the Configuration File Deployment check box to enable configuration management for this key, and click Update Activation Key to save this change.